dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/painting-with-solid-colors-and-gradients-overview.md

 ## Painting an Area with a Gradient

 A gradient brush paints an area with multiple colors that blend into each other along an axis.
 You can use them to create impressions of light and shadow, giving your controls a three-dimensional feel.
-You can also use them to simulate glass, chrome, water, and other smooth surfaces.  [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides two types of gradient brushes: <xref:System.Windows.Media.LinearGradientBrush> and <xref:System.Windows.Media.RadialGradientBrush>.
+You can also use them to simulate glass, chrome, water, and other smooth surfaces.
+WPF provides two types of gradient brushes: <xref:System.Windows.Media.LinearGradientBrush> and <xref:System.Windows.Media.RadialGradientBrush>.

 <a name="lineargradientbrush"></a>